 This candy is so easy to make…you have a creamy peanut butter candy in under 10 minutes.
 Just roll, slice, and wrap in wax paper.
 If you love old-fashioned recipes, you will want to try my Grandma’s Homemade Bread Pudding recipe.
 I converted it to gluten free, and it is so good.

 What kind of peanut butter is best for making candy?

 You are going to love the flexibility of this homemade peanut butter candy recipe.
 You can use any peanut butter (or nut butter!)
 The obvious hero of this candy is the peanut butter.
 I used creamy peanut butter from Bees Knees, but you can use any creamy peanut butter.

 Feel free to use natural peanut butter.
 (Make sure to stir the oil into the peanut butter in the jar so your candy doesn’t turn out oily!)

 If you are allergic to peanuts or can’t eat nuts, you can still enjoy this homemade nut candy!!
 You can also use:

 *If you do try this peanut butter candy recipe with natural peanut butter or almond butter, please comment below how it turns out so we can all know :-).

 What else can you make with peanut butter?

-Lucky for us, everyone LOVES peanut butter in our house…so much so that it is often hard to find a jar of peanut butter with enough left to create a recipe with it!
+Luckily for us, everyone LOVES peanut butter in our house, so it is often hard to find a jar of peanut butter with enough left to create a recipe!

 - Gluten Free Peanut Butter Oatmeal Cookies